-Political Cultures and Practices in Nineteenth Century Republican Spanish America
+Political Cultures and Practices in Nineteenth Century Republican Spanish America (HYBRID)

 A Kellogg Work-in-Progress Seminar with Visiting Fellow Paula Alonso, Associate Professor of History and International Affairs at George Washington University.